 The first version of LuaTeX, made by Hartmut after we discussed the possibility of an extension language, only had a few extra primitives and it was largely the same as PDFTeX.
 It was presented to the public in 2005.
-As part of the Oriental TeX project, Taco merged substantial parts of ALEPH into the code and some more primitives were added.
+As part of the Oriental TeX project, Taco merged some parts of Aleph into the code and some more primitives were added.
 Then we started more fundamental experiments.
 After many years, when the engine had become more stable, the decision was made to clean up the rather hybrid nature of the program.
 This means that some primitives were promoted to core primitives, often with a different name, and that others were removed.
-This also made it possible to start cleaning up the code base.
+This also made it possible to start cleaning up the code base, which showed decades of stepwise additions to original TeX.
 In chapter 5 we discuss some new primitives, here we will cover most of the adapted ones.